Scottie Scheffler is arrested outside PGA Championship after interaction with police

 The Louisville police report, published by local radio station WHAS, said that Scheffler refused to comply with officers directing traffic and dragged an officer with his car.

-A lawyer representing Scheffler, Steve Romines, disputed that version of events, telling reporters Friday that Scheffler had complied with all police instructions.
-"He did exactly as he was instructed to do to enter the premises," Romines said.
+A lawyer representing Scheffler, Steve Romines, disputed that version of events in an email to NPR.

+"He was proceeding as directed by another traffic officer and driving a marked player's vehicle with credentials visible," Romines said.
+"He stopped immediately upon being directed to and never at any point assaulted any officer with his vehicle."

 "It was a very chaotic situation, understandably so considering the tragic accident that had occurred earlier, and there was a big misunderstanding of what I thought I was being asked to do," Scheffler said.